For each report received by the Child Protection Line:

 Step 2 - If a report is accepted, the supervisor determines the appropriate intervention.

-- A child was sexually abused by someone over 10;
+- A child was sexually abused by an adult (18+).

-- A child is at risk of harm for sexual abuse by an adult;
+- A child is at risk of harm for sexual abuse by an adult (18+).

-- Something a person responsible for a child’s welfare did or didn't do resulted in a child’s death or serious injury; or
+- The actions or inactions of a person responsible for a child’s welfare resulted in a child’s death or serious injury to a child.

 To learn more about child safety interventions, read FSD Policy 52 - Child Safety Interventions: Investigations & Assessments.